Which Source of Fleet or Trucking Data is Right for You?

 Uses: Offerings for all aspects of the fleet life cycle: purchase, operate, maintain, dispose

 Cons: Accuracy of the fleet estimates depends on accuracy of the firmographic data.
 This data can vary.
+Analytics experts need deep knowledge of both the fleet domain and modeling to understand limitations and compensate for them.

 Business Intelligence Databases

 Many companies selling to fleets use B2B intelligence software.
-Dozens of business data compilers have rich company firmographics, industry and contact data.
+Dozens of business data compilers have rich company firmographics, industry, and contact data.
 But they don’t have data about fleet vehicles.
 It’s possible to find fleets in their data by using keywords and industry filters, or searching for fleet-related job titles.
 But these methods won’t turn up all fleets.

 And ultimately fleet size and vehicle information – which is a core need if you’re selling to fleets – is not available.